Gema Dari Menara: Production

-In early 1960s, the Brunei Religious Affairs Department pitched the idea to producing a what would have been Brunei's first feature film.
-Pengiran Anak Kemaluddin, the then-department's chief, was one of the chief proponents of the project.
-He alongside other Bruneian civil servants flew to Kuala Lumpur to attend a photography and filmmaking courses conducted by Filem Negara Malaysia.
-That's when they planned to produced a film on religious propagation to address the increasing secularisation and Western influences among the Bruneian citizens.
-Although Gema Dari Menara originated from Brunei, most of its production took place in Malaysia as Brunei doesn't have its own film department or even experienced film personnel, equipments and facilities.
+In the early 1960s, the Brunei Religious Affairs Department pitched the idea of producing what would have been Brunei's first feature film.
+Pengiran Anak Kemaluddin, the then-department's head, was one of the chief proponents of the project.
+He, with other Bruneian civil servants, flew to Kuala Lumpur to attend a photography and filmmaking course conducted by Filem Negara Malaysia.
+They planned to produce a film of religious propagation to address the increasing secularisation and Western influences among Bruneian citizens.
+Although Gema Dari Menara originated from Brunei, most of its production took place in Malaysia as Brunei didn't have its own film department or even experienced film personnel, equipment or facilities.

 Filem Negara Malaysia has been produced documentaries on Brunei since 1950s, beginning with Brunei: The Abode of Peace in 1952.
-Gema Dari Menara is a directorial debut of Mohasbi Ahmad, a pseudonym of Mohammad Hassan – an actor, director and producer who worked for Filem Negara Malaysia.
+Gema Dari Menara was a directorial debut of Mohasbi Ahmad, a pseudonym of Mohammad Hassan – an actor, director and producer who worked for Filem Negara Malaysia.
 Jamaliah Abu, who is also worked for the film department, took her role as Noriah.
 The film's script was co-written by Mohasbi and one of the film's cast, Haron Md.
-Dom in standard Malay, while its music score composed by Saiful Bahri.
+Dom in standard Malay, while the original story was written by Abdul Saman Kahar and its music score was composed by Saiful Bahri, who also served as the music director.

 Filming began in early 1968 and took place mostly in Brunei while its in-house production took place in Filem Negara Malaysia's soundstages in Kuala Lumpur.
 The film's production budget is costed at a total of $140,000,00.
+Cinematography was handled by Mohd Rosli Hussain with editing by Mohasbi, while the recording process was done by Mustafa Kemal and Daud Iman.

+Themes

+Zuliana Masri, a lecturer from the University of Brunei Darussalam (UBD), noted that Gema Dari Menara contains reflections of Brunei's attempt towards constructing the Malayness identity with strict Islamic values, reinforcing a conservative, moralistic, and the "Melayu Islam Beraja" (lit.
+'Malay Islamic Monarchy'; MIB) lifestyle.
+She highlights the Malayness aspects through dutiful characters in traditional attire and contrasts it with cautionary tales of rebellious, Westernized behavior.
+Likewise, she also elaborated the film's storyline emphasise a return to traditional values by portraying the rural kampung settings as a place of safety and morality than the city.

+Najib Noorashid, Nur Raihan Mohamad and Ririn Kurnia Trisnawati, all from the same university, noted that Gema Dari Menara also heavily emphasise the concept of Amar Ma'ruf Nahi Mungkar (lit. 'enjoining good, forbidding evil') within the Islamic values, while embodying the spirit of da'wahism and pondering upon the causes and effects of the characters' actions and deeds.
+The film also highlights criticism of certain social issues such as alcohol consumption, gambling and adultery as well as the raise of secularisation in the pre-independence Brunei.
+They likewise noted that all transgressions and sins depicted in the film are prohibited in Islam.